cemolcay/MIDITimeTableView/README.md

 are currently selected.
 This is what `visibleCells` (`public private(set) var`) reflects — it's **not** every cell in your data, only the ones currently realized as views.
 A cell that isn't in `visibleCells` still exists in your data source; it just isn't on screen right now.
-Look a specific cell's view up by its stable id with `midiTimeTableView.cellView(for: cellData.id)`, which returns `nil` for a cell that isn't currently realized.
+Look a specific cell's view up by its stable `MIDITimeTableCellID` with `midiTimeTableView.cellView(for: cellData.id)`, which returns `nil` for a cell that isn't currently realized.

 To get `UITableView`-style cell reuse instead of a fresh view per cell every time one scrolls into